Fracking: Health risks

 There is concern over the possible adverse public health implications of hydraulic fracturing activity.
 A 2013 review on shale gas production in the United States stated, "with increasing numbers of drilling sites, more people are at risk from accidents and exposure to harmful substances used at fractured wells."
-A 2011 hazard assessment recommended full disclosure of chemicals used for hydraulic fracturing and drilling as many have immediate health effects, and many may have long-term health effects.
+A 2011 hazard assessment recommended full disclosure of chemicals used for hydraulic fracturing and drilling, as many definitely have immediate health effects and may have long-term health effects.

+Guidance for pediatric nurses in the US, published in 2012, said that hydraulic fracturing had a potential negative impact on public health and that pediatric nurses should be prepared to gather information on such topics so as to advocate for improved community health.
+A 2012 report, prepared for the European Union Directorate-General for the Environment, identified potential risks to humans from air pollution and ground water contamination posed by hydraulic fracturing.
+This led to a series of recommendations in 2014 to mitigate these concerns.

-In June 2014 Public Health England published a review of the potential public health impacts of exposures to chemical and radioactive pollutants as a result of shale gas extraction in the UK, based on the examination of literature and data from countries where hydraulic fracturing already occurs.
-The executive summary of the report stated: "An assessment of the currently available evidence indicates that the potential risks to public health from exposure to the emissions associated with shale gas extraction will be low if the operations are properly run and regulated.
+In June 2014, Public Health England published a review of the potential public health impacts of exposures to chemical and radioactive pollutants as a result of shale gas extraction in the UK, based on the examination of literature and data from countries where hydraulic fracturing already occurs.
+The executive summary of the report stated:

+An assessment of the currently available evidence indicates that the potential risks to public health from exposure to the emissions associated with shale gas extraction will be low if the operations are properly run and regulated.
 Most evidence suggests that contamination of groundwater, if it occurs, is most likely to be caused by leakage through the vertical borehole.
 Contamination of groundwater from the underground hydraulic fracturing process itself (i.e. the fracturing of the shale) is unlikely.
 However, surface spills of hydraulic fracturing fluids or wastewater may affect groundwater, and emissions to air also have the potential to impact on health.
-Where potential risks have been identified in the literature, the reported problems are typically a result of operational failure and a poor regulatory environment."
+Where potential risks have been identified in the literature, the reported problems are typically a result of operational failure and a poor regulatory environment.

-A 2012 report prepared for the European Union Directorate-General for the Environment identified potential risks to humans from air pollution and ground water contamination posed by hydraulic fracturing.
-This led to a series of recommendations in 2014 to mitigate these concerns.
-A 2012 guidance for pediatric nurses in the US said that hydraulic fracturing had a potential negative impact on public health and that pediatric nurses should be prepared to gather information on such topics so as to advocate for improved community health.